Setting up a new ExpensePlus account if your charity registers to become a CIO

 There will be a time period where you will be running two charities simultaneously.
 During this period you will need to manage two sets of financial accounts (they are separate legal entities, so will require separate accounts, separate independent examinations etc.)

-You will be able to switch between your two ExpensePlus accounts (your existing charity and your new CIO) at the click of a button.
+Good to Know: You can switch between your two ExpensePlus accounts (your existing charity and your new CIO) at the click of a button.
 See this helpguide article to learn more about using ExpensePlus for multiple charities.
 Any users you give access to can also switch between both accounts.

 Managing the transition